nordstrand/ttrss-raspberrypi/README.md

 To get everything working requires quite a few manual steps: installation, database setup, cronjob etc.

-This projects automates all this with the help of Puppet setting up tt-rss to use the PostgreSQL RDBMS and the ligthweight [lighttpd](http://www.lighttpd.net/) web server.
+This projects automates all this with the help of Puppet setting up tt-rss to use the PostgreSQL RDBMS and the ligth weight [lighttpd](http://www.lighttpd.net/) web server.

 ## Usage
 1. $ apt-get -y update && apt-get -y install puppet git